sonifloyd/Intro-to-Java-Programming/README.md

 }
 }
 }
+-outer class may be public or default
+-inner class be public ,private ,protected ,default

 A sub-class is a class which inherits from another class called super class.
 Sub-class can access all public and protected methods and fields of its super class.